Freddo1/Emotion-detection/Master_detection/README.txt

 INSTALLATION
-1:Open up your favorite command line workspace (cmd, powershell, Ipython console, terminal) 2(Optional):Use "pip" and "python" commands if you are unsure that you have these installed(you should have python at least) 3:Use the "pip install pipenv" command to install pipenv 4:Navigate to the Master_detection folder and then run "pipenv install" to install dependencies and create a virtual environment for the application.
+1:Open up your favorite command line workspace (cmd, powershell, Ipython console, terminal) 2(Optional):Use "pip" and "python" commands if you are unsure that you have these installed(you should have python at least) 2.5 MAKE SURE YOU HAVE 64 bit python version installed and 3.6 3:Use the "pip install pipenv" command to install pipenv 4:Navigate to the Master_detection folder and then run "pipenv install" to install dependencies and create a virtual environment for the application.
 IT IS CRUCIAL THAT YOU DO THIS FROM THE MASTER_DETECTION FOLDER AND NOT THE EMOTION-DETECTION FOLDER!
 5:When the depencies is installed for the environment, run the "pipenv shell" command to activate it